-- onFulfilled (function) A handler called with the result as an argument if the awaitable succeeds. - onRejected (function) A handler called with the error as an argument if the awaitable fails.
+- onFulfilled ({}()) A handler called with the result as an argument if the awaitable succeeds. - onRejected ({}()) A handler called with the error as an argument if the awaitable fails.

-Returns Promise - The resulting Promise.
+Returns Promise<any> - The resulting Promise.

-PyProxy.toJs (options)
+PyProxy.toJs(options)

 Converts the PyProxy into a JavaScript object as best as possible.
-By default does a deep conversion, if a shallow conversion is desired, you can use proxy.toJs({depth: 1}).
+By default does a deep conversion, if a shallow conversion is desired, you can use proxy.toJs({depth : 1}).
 See Explicit Conversion of PyProxy for more info.

-- options (object) - - options.depth(number) How many layers deep to perform the conversion.
-Defaults to infinite. - options.pyproxies (array) If provided, toJs will store all PyProxies created in this list.
+- options.create_pyproxies (boolean()) If false, toJs will throw a ConversionError rather than producing a PyProxy. - options.depth (number()) How many layers deep to perform the conversion.
+Defaults to infinite - options.pyproxies (PyProxy[]()) If provided, toJs will store all PyProxies created in this list.
 This allows you to easily destroy all the PyProxies by iterating the list without having to recurse over the generated structure.
-The most common use case is to create a new empty list, pass the list as pyproxies, and then later iterate over pyproxies to destroy all of created proxies. - options.create_pyproxies (boolean) If false, toJs will throw a ConversionError rather than producing a PyProxy. - options.dict_converter (boolean) A function to be called on an iterable of pairs [key, value].
+The most common use case is to create a new empty list, pass the list as pyproxies, and then later iterate over pyproxies to destroy all of created proxies. - options.default_converter ((obj: PyProxy, convert: {}, cacheConversion: {}) => any()) Optional argument to convert objects with no default conversion.
+See the documentation of pyodide.to_js. - options.dict_converter ((array: Iterable<[key: string, value: any]>) => any()) A function to be called on an iterable of pairs [key, value].
 Convert this iterable of pairs to the desired output.
 For instance, Object.fromEntries would convert the dict to an object, Array.from converts it to an array of entries, and (it) => new Map(it) converts it to a Map (which is the default behavior).